Easy Candy Recipes | Peanut Butter Candy, Peanut Brittle & Chinese Noodle Candy

-This page shares three easy, old-fashioned candy recipes: creamy Peanut Butter Candy, crunchy Peanut Brittle, and no-bake style Chinese Noodle Candy made with melted chips, peanuts, and crunchy noodles.
+This page shares three easy, old-fashioned candy recipes from the Syr-Area community cookbook: creamy Peanut Butter Candy, crunchy Peanut Brittle, and no-bake style Chinese Noodle Candy made with melted chips, peanuts, and crunchy noodles.

 Recipes on this page